DownArrows/dab/README.md

 The bot shuts down on the following UNIX signals: SIGINT, SIGTERM, and SIGKILL.
 On Windows it will not respond to Ctrl+C.
-If the bot hangs when you try to stop it, sending it once again a shutdown signal will force its shutdown.

 ### Web